Governance Framework

 Every PAS™-certified site must satisfy all three

 The three pillars are not aspirational values.
 They are operational requirements — assessed before certification is granted and maintained for the mark to remain valid.
+These pillars are assessed through five PAS™ certification criteria: pharmacist governance, operational compliance, security and access control, connectivity and monitoring, and ongoing compliance.

 Pillar 1